Ebaka716/searchV3/src/docs/ENHANCED_INPUT.md

 - **Responsiveness**: Adapts to container width, with min/max height for textarea.
 - **Integration**: Used in both Search and Research pages, and can be dropped into any modular layout.
 - **Dialogue flow**: When used in Search, submitted queries are added to a dialogue array for conversational UX.
+- **Now supports uploading files as context chips, integrated with the dropdown menu (@ button).
+Chips are modular, removable, and display file type icons.
+UI for toggles is cleaner (no internal border).
+File upload bug with dropdown fixed by using a persistent hidden input.**

 ## Usage Example
 ```tsx